 The Trust is exposed to fluctuations in energy prices in the normal course of business due to the Net Profits Interest in the Underlying Properties.
 The revenues derived from the Underlying Properties depend substantially on prevailing crude oil prices and, to a lesser extent, natural gas prices.
 As a result, commodity prices affect the amount of cash flow available for distribution to the Trust unitholders.
 Lower prices may also reduce the amount of oil and natural gas that Enduro and its third party operators can economically produce.
-To mitigate the negative effects of a possible decline in oil and natural gas prices on distributable income to the Trust and to achieve more predictable cash flow, Enduro entered into hedge contracts with respect to approximately 41% and 67% of expected oil and natural gas production, respectively, for 2013 from the total proved reserves attributable to the Underlying Properties as of December 31, 2012.
-These hedge contracts include a combination of fixed price swaps, collars and floors.
-These contracts reduce the exposure of the revenues from oil and natural gas production from the Underlying Properties; however, these contracts also limit the amount of cash available for distribution if prices increase above the fixed hedge price.
-After the production month of December 31, 2013, none of the production attributable to the Underlying Properties will be hedged.
-As a result, the amount of the cash distributions will be subject to the possibility of greater fluctuations after 2013 due to changes in oil and natural gas prices.
+To mitigate the negative effects of a possible decline in oil and natural gas prices on distributable income to the Trust and to achieve more predictable cash flows, Enduro entered into hedge contracts with respect to approximately 52% and 48% of oil and natural gas production for 2012 and 2013, respectively.
+Enduro has not entered into any hedge contracts relating to oil and natural gas volumes expected to be produced after 2013 and the terms of the Net Profits Interest prohibit Enduro from entering into new hedging arrangements burdening the Trust.
+As of December 31, 2013, all hedge contracts had matured.
+Consequently, all production attributable to the Trust in 2014 and thereafter is expected to be unhedged.